2.5 Interpretation and Legislative Reform (Scotland) Act 2010

 - “modify” includes amend or repeal,

 - “oath” and “affidavit” include affirmation and declaration; and “swear” includes affirm and declare,

 - “ordnance map” means a map made under powers conferred by the Ordnance Survey Act 1841 (c.
 30),

 - “person” includes a body of persons corporate or unincorporated and a partnership constituted under the law of Scotland,

-UK Parliament Acts (and delegated legislation made under them) are subject to the interpretation provisions in the Interpretation Act 1978 (the 1978 Act).
-Acts of the Scottish Parliament (ASPs) before 2010 continue to be subject to the 1978 Act, even if they have been amended by ASPs (or delegated legislation made under them).
+UK Parliament Acts (and the delegated legislation made under them) are subject to the interpretation provisions in the Interpretation Act 1978 (the 1978 Act).
+Acts of the Scottish Parliament (ASPs) before 2010 continue to be subject to the 1978 Act, even if they have been amended by subsequent acts of the Scottish Parliament (or subordinate legislation made under them).

-If there is no interpretation section and a general interpretation Act does not apply, then the courts, if asked to determine the meaning of a word in legislation, will apply one of the rules of statutory interpretation to apply meaning.
+If there is no interpretation section and a general interpretation Act does not apply, then the courts, if asked to determine the meaning of a word in legislation, will apply one of the rules of statutory interpretation to determine the meaning of that word.